If a clinical trial injury has set you back, we'll help you move forward

 - that party owed you a duty of care

-The body responsible for the trial should have insurance in place to cover the cost of compensation claims.
+The responsible for the trial should have insurance in place to cover the cost of compensation claims.

 A breach of the duty owed to patients taking part in a clinical trial can amount to clinical negligence, or may relate to defective medication or defective medical products.